TENET 210: History

-To fund development, Runge took a contract with Fairchild to develop the specification for FACTOR.
-When this was complete, they managed to arrange a 1969 meeting with Fred Adler, a NY trial attorney who had helped fund Data General.
+To fund his founders share, Runge took a contract with Fairchild to complete the specification for FACTOR and design its compiler.
+When this and the business plan were complete, they managed to arrange a 1969 meeting with Fred Adler, a NY trial attorney who had helped fund Data General.
 Adler put together a $2 million package to fund the development of two prototypes.
 Development of the first machine was completed within two years.
 To introduce the design, in January 1971 they held an open house in which a concert pianist used the prototype as a music synthesizer.
 However, the company had the bad fortune of launching sales directly into the leading edge of the 1973–1975 recession, and further funding was not available.

 Tymshare examined the machine as a replacement for the SDS 940s, and Hewlett-Packard as a replacement for their initial failed effort for what became the HP 3000, but neither effort was successful.
 The company's one and only sale was a bid in response to a State of California request for proposal for a machine to support their civil engineering teams designing roads and bridges.
 They won the bid although by this time the company was already in Chapter 11 protection, maintaining the machine through a separate contract that later included the purchase of the original prototype to use as a parts machine.
 This machine was only retired in the 1980s.